top of page

 • In the period from mid-December to the beginning of March, the weather is generally dry, with a moderate temperature, and the skies are clear.
 In this dry season also the calving of millions of wildebeests occur (Jan-Feb).

-• June to the beginning October is another dry period.
-June and July are especially favorable for their cooler temperatures.
+• From June to the beginning October is another dry period, and especially June and July are favorable for their cooler temperatures.

 • The wet season is ideal for bird watching and witnessing lush landscapes.
 It’s also the time when many animals give birth, offering the chance to see newborns.